What’s financial protection and do I need it?

 When it comes to how long your policy lasts, there are two types of life insurance: whole of life and term life cover.
 A whole of life policy continues until you die, so a payout is guaranteed, while a term policy is for a specific period of time, and pays out if you die during that period.

-Life insurance should be considered by anyone who has an outstanding mortgage and / or financial dependants.
-As well as paying off the mortgage, the lump sum could provide an additional cash buffer to ensure your family’s financial security.
+Life insurance should be considered by anyone who has an outstanding mortgage and/or financial dependants.
+As well as paying off the mortgage, the lump sum could provide an additional cash buffer to help ensure your family’s financial security.

 2. Family income benefit